AdobeDocs/analytics-platform.en/help/components/use-components-in-workspace.md

 ## Add filters to a project

-[Filters](/help/components/filters/filters-overview.md) allow you to identify subsets of visitors based on characteristics or specific interactions.
+[Filters](/help/components/filters/filters-overview.md) allow you to identify subsets of persons, sessions or events based on characteristics or specific interactions.

 You can use filters in Analysis Workspace in any of the following ways:

-### Add filters to a panel
+* Add filters to a panel
   When you add filters to a panel, the filters apply to all content within the panel.
   For information about how you can use the filter drop zone on a panel to filter your panel, see [Drop zone](/help/analysis-workspace/c-panels/panels.md#drop-zone) in [Panels overview](/help/analysis-workspace/c-panels/panels.md).

-### Add filters to a column in a freeform table
+* Add filters to a visualization
   When you add filters to a column in a freeform table, the filters apply to all content within the table column.
+You can also add filters as part of a fallout visualization.

-### Use filters when creating calculated metrics
+* Use filters in components

-In the Calculated metric builder, you can apply filters within your metric definition.

-For more information, see [Filtered metrics](/help/components/calc-metrics/cm-workflow/metrics-with-segments.md).
+  Whe you define components like [calculated metrics](/help/components/calc-metrics/cm-workflow/metrics-with-segments.md), [annotations](/help/components/annotations/create-annotations.md#annotation-builder), or even [filters](/help/components/filters/filter-builder.md) you can use filters as part of the definition.

 ## Add date ranges to a project